Knowledge representation and reasoning: History

-In addition to expert systems, other researchers developed the concept of frame-based languages in the mid-1980s.
+Meanwhile, Marvin Minsky developed the concept of frame in the mid-1970s.
 A frame is similar to an object class: It is an abstract description of a category describing things in the world, problems, and potential solutions.
 Frames were originally used on systems geared toward human interaction, e.g. understanding natural language and the social settings in which various default expectations such as ordering food in a restaurant narrow the search space and allow the system to choose appropriate responses to dynamic situations.

 It was not long before the frame communities and the rule-based researchers realized that there was a synergy between their approaches.
 Frames were good for representing the real world, described as classes, subclasses, slots (data values) with various constraints on possible values.
 Rules were good for representing and utilizing complex logic such as the process to make a medical diagnosis.
 Integrated systems were developed that combined frames and rules.
 One of the most powerful and well known was the 1983 Knowledge Engineering Environment (KEE) from Intellicorp.
 KEE had a complete rule engine with forward and backward chaining.
 It also had a complete frame-based knowledge base with triggers, slots (data values), inheritance, and message passing.
 Although message passing originated in the object-oriented community rather than AI it was quickly embraced by AI researchers as well in environments such as KEE and in the operating systems for Lisp machines from Symbolics, Xerox, and Texas Instruments.

 The integration of frames, rules, and object-oriented programming was significantly driven by commercial ventures such as KEE and Symbolics spun off from various research projects.
-At the same time as this was occurring, there was another strain of research that was less commercially focused and was driven by mathematical logic and automated theorem proving.
+At the same time, there was another strain of research that was less commercially focused and was driven by mathematical logic and automated theorem proving.
 One of the most influential languages in this research was the KL-ONE language of the mid-'80s.
 KL-ONE was a frame language that had a rigorous semantics, formal definitions for concepts such as an Is-A relation.
 KL-ONE and languages that were influenced by it such as Loom had an automated reasoning engine that was based on formal logic rather than on IF-THEN rules.
 This reasoner is called the classifier.
 A classifier can analyze a set of declarations and infer new assertions, for example, redefine a class to be a subclass or superclass of some other class that wasn't formally specified.
 In this way the classifier can function as an inference engine, deducing new facts from an existing knowledge base.
 The classifier can also provide consistency checking on a knowledge base (which in the case of KL-ONE languages is also referred to as an Ontology).